olsmithy1/mersenne_tensor_base/README.md

 Matrix Multiplication:

-Capabale of finding lower rank Matrix Multiplication algorithims.
+Capabale of finding lower dimensional Matrix Multiplication algorithims.
+It may even incorporate elements of that it needs into it's own structure.

 Artificial Intelligence: